MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-use-non-deductible-vat.md

 5. Post the purchase order.

-## Adjust rounded GST amounts before document posting
+## <a name="adjust-rounded-vat-amounts-before-document-posting"></a>Adjust rounded GST amounts before document posting

 If GST amounts aren't rounded in the same way in your environment and in the external accounting system (the original invoice document), you can adjust the GST amount before you post the document.
 To make this adjustment, follow these steps before you post the document.